-If at any time during the 2020 income year the partnership or LTC held rights like shares, units or an entitlement to benefit in any foreign company, foreign unit trust, foreign superannuation scheme or foreign life insurance policy, the partners or owner(s) may be required to calculate FIF income or loss in their own income tax return(s).
+If at any time during the 2021 income year the partnership or LTC held rights like shares, units or an entitlement to benefit in any foreign company, foreign unit trust, foreign superannuation scheme or foreign life insurance policy, the partners or owners may be required to calculate FIF income or loss in their own income tax returns.

-Generally, the partners or owner(s) will use the fair dividend rate to calculate FIF income.
-The partners or owner(s) may also need to file an additional FIF disclosure form.
-See Question 27 on page 52.
+Generally, the partners or owners will use the fair dividend rate to calculate FIF income.
+The partners or owners may also need to complete an additional FIF disclosure form.
+See Question 27 on page 50.